Combining Prior Knowledge and Data for Robust Controller Design: Introduction

 System identification~\cite{ljung1987system} provides a framework for estimating models from data which can then be used to analyze the system or design a controller.
 However, deriving tight error bounds in system identification is a difficult problem in itself and an active field of research even for LTI systems, in particular if non-asymptotic guarantees are desired and the data are perturbed by stochastic noise~\cite{dean2019sample,matni2019self,matni2019tutorial}.
 Furthermore, system identification approaches for deterministic noise typically rely on set membership estimation, where providing computationally tractable and tight error bounds from measured data is a key challenge~\cite{belforte1990parameter,milanese1991optimal}.
 Thus, exploring alternative approaches for using data directly to design controllers with rigorous end-to-end guarantees is highly interesting and promising, which justifies the increasing interest in the field~\cite{hou2013model}.
 A few selected, established approaches to data-driven control are virtual reference feedback tuning~\cite{campi2002virtual}, unfalsified control~\cite{kosut2001uncertainty}, iterative feedback tuning~\cite{hjalmarsson1998iterative}, robust control based on frequency domain data~\cite{karimi2017data}, or learning-based model predictive control~\cite{aswani2013provably,berkenkamp2017safe}.
 Instead of providing an exhaustive list we refer to~\cite{hou2013model} for an overview of additional existing approaches.

 Another recent stream of work which is closely related to the present paper relies on a result from behavioral systems theory.
 In~\cite{willems2005note}, it is proven that persistently exciting data can be used directly to parametrize all trajectories of an LTI system, thus providing a promising foundation for data-driven control.
-This result has led to the development of various methods for system analysis~\cite{maupong2017lyapunov,romer2019one,koch2020determining,koch2020provably}, state- or output-feedback controller design~\cite{persis2020formulas,persis2020low,berberich2020design,waarde2020informativity,waarde2020from}, model reduction~\cite{monshizadeh2020amidst}, internal model control~\cite{rueda2020data}, simulation and optimal control~\cite{markovsky2007on,markovsky2008data}, or predictive control~\cite{yang2015data,coulson2019deepc,berberich2021guarantees,berberich2020constraints,coulson2020distributionally}, all of which are based directly on measured data without any model knowledge.
+This result has led to the development of various methods for system analysis~\cite{maupong2017lyapunov,romer2019one,koch2021determining,koch2022provably}, state- or output-feedback controller design~\cite{persis2020formulas,persis2021low,berberich2020design,waarde2020informativity,waarde2022from}, model reduction~\cite{monshizadeh2020amidst,burohman2020from,burohman2021from}, internal model control~\cite{rueda2020data}, simulation and optimal control~\cite{markovsky2007on,markovsky2008data}, or predictive control~\cite{yang2015data,coulson2019deepc,berberich2021guarantees,berberich2020constraints,coulson2022distributionally}, all of which are based directly on measured data without any model knowledge.
 If compared to many of the existing approaches listed above or in~\cite{hou2013model}, it is a key advancement of those based on~\cite{willems2005note} that they are simple and often come along with strong theoretical guarantees.

 Finally, we mention a few selected works on data-driven control which can handle prior knowledge.
 First, Gaussian Processes~\cite{rasmussen2006gaussian} permit to incorporate prior knowledge via a suitable choice of the kernel and have found various applications in data-driven control, but only few approaches provide theoretical guarantees~\cite{fiedler2021practical}.

 Data-driven control approaches for LPV systems as in~\cite{formentin2016direct} can exploit prior knowledge by selecting a suitable controller parametrization.
 Further, the development of loop-shaping controllers based on measured data was tackled in~\cite{karimi2017data}, in which case the choice of the filter represents prior model knowledge for robust controller design.